gobbyo/kinetic-display/docs/userguide/websettings.md

 - **Reliability:** Built-in test and recovery options help ensure the display operates correctly after power loss or network changes.
 - **Energy Efficiency:** Schedule sleep and wake times to save power and extend the life of your display.

-This guide provides step-by-step instructions for connecting to the web service, adjusting settings, and saving your configuration for a seamless and customized kinetic display experience.
+This guide will walk you through connecting to the display's Wi-Fi access point, accessing the web-based settings page, and understanding each available setting.

 ## 1. Start the Kinetic Display's Wifi Access Point